Tinydog1324/tinydog.github.io/pages/micromaster/profiles/tinydog1324.md

 ##### Portfolio link: [Tim Benedix Portfolio](https://tim-b-porfolio.netlify.app)

 ### About Me
 Hello my name is Tim Benedix.
 I am a freelance Web Developer.
 I am a self taught  Web Developer.
-I have always been intrguied by how the internet and websites,apps etc work.
+I have always been intrigued by how the internet and websites,apps etc work.
 How they are created , how they respond and get from point a to point b.
 So Ive taken courses and classes learning and writing code creating projects and applications for the past 2+ years.
-IT would be a dream to work with Open Learning Exchange.
+It would be a dream to work with Open Learning Exchange.
 To work on real world projects that have a positive impact.
-To gain that knowldge and expereience.
+To gain that knowldge and work expereience.
 Work along side other developers.

 ---
 ### My Works/Projects
-Here are is a list of some projects Ive done to show my skill set and coding ability/knowledge:
+Here are is a list of some projects Ive done to show my skill set and coding abilities/knowledge:

 [Airbnb clone site](https://airbnb-clone-td.netlify.app) : Made with React.js as front end/Node.js backend/Firebase as data storage.
 Deployed off netify.